heegi/heegiyun.com/_posts/2022-01-08-pokemon-unite.markdown

 ![Pokemon Page]({{site.baseurl}}/images/Cross_2.jpg)

-While these items can be assigned to each specific Pokémon, the Pokémon page does not provide any information about these items nor a way to directly navgate to the Held Items page.
+While these items can be assigned to each specific Pokémon, the Pokémon page does not provide any information about these items nor a way to directly navigate to the Held Items page.

 <span style="color: #545ed4;">**My Redesign**</span>